Harry142/house-price/README.md

 # house-price-visualization
 Melbourne House Price Visualization.

-This is a machine learning project that predicts house prices in Melbourne, Australia.
+This is a machine learning project that visualizes house prices in Melbourne, Australia.
 The project uses historical data on house prices in Melbourne to train a model that can predict the price of a new house given a set of features such as number of rooms, location, and size.

 Project Structure
 data: contains the training and testing data files
 models: contains the trained models
 notebooks: contains the Jupyter notebooks used for data exploration, model training, and evaluation
-predictions: contains the output predictions from the trained models
 src: contains the source code for the project

 Getting Started